 Europe is the fastest-growing region globally for climate tech, with investment growing faster than the global average: 7.0x vs. 4.9x between 2016 to 2021 year to date.

+London is a climate tech powerhouse

 London is one of the driving forces behind Europe's rapid growth in climate tech.
 Its startups raising \$3.3B in VC investment since 2016, 16% of Europe's total.